Revolutionizing Smart Manufacturing: The Synergy of AI-Driven Digital Twins and IoT

 Moreover, IoT supports energy management and sustainability initiatives in manufacturing.
 By monitoring energy consumption in real-time, manufacturers can identify areas of inefficiency and implement measures to reduce energy usage.
 For example, IoT sensors can detect when machines are idling and automatically switch them off to save energy.
 Additionally, IoT can facilitate the integration of renewable energy sources into manufacturing operations, contributing to a greener and more sustainable industry.

 In conclusion, the importance of IoT in smart manufacturing cannot be overstated.
 It enables real-time monitoring and control, predictive maintenance, supply chain visibility, quality assurance, and energy management.
 By leveraging IoT technologies, manufacturers can achieve higher levels of efficiency, productivity, and sustainability, ultimately gaining a competitive edge in the market.
-For more insights, you can explore 22 Tech Trends Shaping 2024 and The 4th Industrial Revolution: What You Need to Know.
+For more insights, you can explore 22 Tech Trends Shaping 2024.

 2. How Does It Work?